raphaelsulzer/compod/README.md

 This repository contains the official implementation of the [arxiv paper "Concise Plane Arrangements for Low-Poly Surface and Volume Modelling"](https://arxiv.org/abs/2404.06154).
-Given a set of input planes and corresponding inlier points the resulting plane arrangement can be used for polygon mesh reconstruction and convex decomposition.
+Given a set of input planes and corresponding inlier points the resulting plane arrangement can be used for polygon surface mesh reconstruction and convex decomposition of volumes.

 <p float="left">
   <img style="width:800px;" src="./media/teaser.jpg">